- Re-Evaluating the Smart Home Industry Business Model: A True Scenario

 We are already starting to see the launch of models such as “smart home as a service” (SHaaS) and smart living subscriptions.
 An effective smart home business model offers consumers plenty of benefits, such as:

 - simplicity – devices and services are pre-selected

 - regular updates and upgrades (this is critical considering the rapid pace of innovation)

-The smart home is changing how we view and make decisions about our homes.
-Amazon’s latest deal with the number 1 US home builder offers an early glimpse of what’s on the horizon.
+The smart home is changing how we view and make decisions about our lives.

 Smart homes exist to make our lives easier; however, they are complicated to set up and maintain.
-Therefore, customer service is becoming a vital component, and the primary competitive differentiator, of enterprise smart home offerings, leading to the creation of new distribution models.
+Therefore, customer service is becoming a vital component, and the primary competitive differentiator, of enterprise smart home offerings.
+This is leading to the creation of new smart home business models.

-SoT technologies are the enablers for these new models, helping businesses provide superior service, reducing consumer downtime caused by technical malfunctions in a way that’s both scalable and affordable.
+Technology which supports the Internet of Things are the enablers for the new type of smart home business model.
+It helps companies provide superior service, reducing consumer downtime caused by technical malfunctions in a way that’s both scalable and affordable.

 Leveraging SoT technologies to keep the promise of a seamless smart home experience, and provide service at scale, is a key capability that companies in this market must possess.
 The ones that are the best at doing this will succeed in winning this critical battle.